Woolbeding – All Hallows

 Chandeliers: (Nave) Good C18 work, relatively small.

 Commandments etc: (South chancel) Probably C18.

 Font: Plain tub with tapered sides, probably C12, similar to others in the Western Rother valley.

-1. (North chancel window and nave south west window) C16 Flemish or German, with scenes from the Passion.
-It was brought here in the C18 from Mottisfont priory, Hampshire (Horsfield II p101) by Sir Henry Mill, the rector and until 1876 was in the east window.
+1. (North chancel window and nave south west window) C16 Flemish (or less likely German) with scenes from the Passion.
+Most such glass in England was imported after the political convulsions in northern Europe before and after 1800, but this may have been commissioned in c1522-24 by Lord Sandys for the Holy Ghost chapel, Basingstoke (BE(W) p723).
+By the C18 it was in store at Mottisfont priory, Hampshire (Horsfield II p101) after which it was brought to Woolbeding by Sir Henry Mill, the rector and placed until 1876 in the east window.
 The scenes are incomplete and incorrectly assembled.

 2. (East window) C E Kempe, 1880.